HarshShah-dev/ERIC/README.md

 The styling is primarily managed through the `App.css` file, which organizes the layout using Flexbox and CSS Grid.
 Components are styled to maintain a consistent theme across the application, with particular attention to responsiveness and accessibility.

-## Contributing

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements